Emsa001/ft_react/README.md

 </BrowserRouter>
 ```

+---

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Feel free to open an issue or submit a pull request for improvements or bug fixes.

+---

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).